Ruby-Network/ruby-v1/.github/ISSUE_TEMPLATE/ISSUE-TEMPLATE.md

+---
+name: Bug report Or Feature request
+about: Report a Bug or submit a Feature that you would like to see
+title: "[BUG/Feature Request]"
+labels: ''
+assignees: ''

+---

 **Note: for support questions, please use our [Discord](https://discord.gg/HUKuWtXwS5)**.
 This repository's issues are reserved for feature requests and bug reports.

 * **I'm submitting a ...**
   - [  ] bug report
   - [  ] feature request
   - [  ] support request => Please do not submit support request here, see note at the top of this template.

 * **Do you want to request a *feature* or report a *bug*?**